-The mission of the counseling program is to subscribe to the standards of the Council for Accreditation of Counseling and Related Education Program (CACREP), and prepare ethicallybound professional counselors for entry-level positions in clinical and school settings.
+The mission of the counseling program is to subscribe to the standards of the Council for Accreditation of Counseling and Related Education Program (CACREP), and prepare ethically-bound professional counselors for entry-level positions in clinical and school settings.

-Program objectives (Student Learning Outcomes) are as follows: The counselor demonstrates knowledge and skill in...
+Program objectives (Student Learning Outcomes) are as follows:

+The counselor demonstrates knowledge and skill in...

 - 1) Ethical practice

 - 2) Social and cultural diversity

 - 3) Human development

 - 4) Career development

 - 5) Individual counseling

 - 6) Group counseling

 - 7) Assessment, diagnosis, and treatment planning

 - 8) Research and program evaluation

 - 9) Specialty area: Clinical Mental Health Counseling or School Counseling

 - 10) Professional dispositions and behaviors

 The WCU counseling program has served both full-time and part-time students since 1960.
 The clinical mental health and school counseling programs have been CACREP accredited since 1993.
 Classes are offered daytime and evening sections to provide opportunities for part-time enrollment.
 Enrollment in summer coursework is required to complete the 60-hour programs.
+Note: Students who are recovering from addiction to alcohol or drugs are recommended to have 12-months sobriety before entering the counseling program, and 18-months prior to enrolling in field experiences.